 As a small startup, we’re sure you’re wondering, “How on earth do you background check that many people without a huge HR team?”

 The answer lies with an amazing tool called Checkr.
-By performing background screening using their easy-to-use platform, we are able to screen candidates in just two and a half minutes on average.
+By performing background screening using their easy-to-use platform, we can screen candidates in just two and a half minutes on average.

 Screening costs start at just $25 per person, and they even offer drug screening.